-If the Tribunal concludes the Development & Planning Authority has not acted unreasonably in progressing the planning application, it may dismiss the appeal.
-The Development & Planning Authority would then continue to be responsible for determining the application.
+If the Tribunal concludes the Authority has not acted unreasonably in progressing the planning application, it may dismiss the appeal.
+The Authority would then continue to be responsible for determining the application.

-If the Tribunal allows the appeal, i.e. decides that the Development & Planning Authority has failed to determine the planning application, it may determine the planning application as if it were the Development & Planning Authority dealing with the application in the first instance.
+If the Tribunal allows the appeal, i.e. decides that the Authority has failed to determine the planning application in a reasonable time, it may determine the planning application as if it were the Authority dealing with the application in the first instance.